imuntyan/sqs-lambda-trigger/README.md

   ./kms-create-key.sh
     ```
 - Create AWS session in the account where lambda consumer should be created
-- Create Lambda and related services and permissions (consumer side):
+- Create Lambda and related services and permissions (consumer side).
+(Do it twice)
   ```bash
   cd lambda
   ./create-all.sh